HarshitKumar9030/codify/README.md

 We welcome contributions!
 Here's how to get started:

 1. Fork the repository
-2. Create a feature branch with `git checkout -b feature-name`
+2. Create a feature branch with `git checkout -b featureName`
 3. Make your changes and test thoroughly
 4. Submit a pull request with a clear description